Vanlogh/ENSTABrain/exercices/README.txt

-This folder contains all exercices we send to students as homework.
+This folder contains all the exercices we sent to students as homework.

 Exercices are classified by subject.